-Protecting family honour and attempting to strengthen family links.
+- protecting family honour and attempting to strengthen family links;

 What are Forced Marriage Protection Orders?

-Section 1 of The Forced Marriage (Civil Protection) Act 2007 inserted provisions into the Family Law 1996 enabling the courts to make Forced Marriage Protection Orders (FMPO) to prevent forced marriages from occurring and to protect those who have already been forced into marriage.
+Section 1 of The Forced Marriage (Civil Protection) Act 2007 inserted provisions into the Family Law 1996 enabling the courts to make Forced Marriage Protection Orders (FMPO).
+A FMPO is used both to prevent forced marriages from occurring, and to protect those who have already been forced into marriage.

-The order can include prohibitions, restrictions or requirements to protect a victim from a spouse, family member or anyone involved.
-Involvement can include aiding, abetting, counselling, procuring, encouraging, or assisting another person to force or attempt to force a person to marry.
-FMPO’s can last for a specified time or if the court so desires, set the FMPO for an indefinite period i.e. until varied or discharged.
 The order can relate to conduct either within or outside of England and Wales.

+An order can include prohibitions, restrictions or requirements to protect a victim from a spouse, family member or anyone involved in the forced marriage.
+Such involvement may include aiding, abetting, counselling, procuring, encouraging, or assisting someone to force or attempt to force another to marry.
+FMPOs can last for a specified period of time, or for an indefinite period (eg. until varied or discharged) in the court’s discretion.

 Who can apply for an FMPO?